pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/stage-product-usage"

 ### staged-config
-Downloads the configuration for a product from Ops Manager.
+Downloads the configuration for a product from Tanzu Operations Manager.

-Not to be confused with Ops Manager's built-in [export][bbr-export], which puts all deployed products and configurations into a single file, intended for import as part of backup/restore and upgrade lifecycle processes.
+Not to be confused with Tanzu Operations Manager's built-in [export][bbr-export], which puts all deployed products and configurations into a single file, intended for import as part of backup/restore and upgrade lifecycle processes.